Air-side in the Asian Café Bowl Bowl,

 and they are getting closer.

-The concrete apron, the little jeeps and the airport buses,
+The tarmac apron, the little jeeps and the airport buses,

 the dented luggage crates and aeroplanes: